ikem-krueger/ikem-krueger.github.io/_drafts/2024-09-08-fix-virt-manager.md

 On starting virt-manager, it asked me for a password and then silently failed.

-Then I looked ate the accourding desktop file and saw what was executed:
+Then I looked at the accourding desktop file and saw what was executed:

 ```
-pkexec virt-manager
+Exec=pkexec virt-manager
 ```

 I run that from the terminal and got the error message:

 ```
-no display found :0
+ikem@ESPRIMO-D738:~$ pkexec virt-manager
+ikem@ESPRIMO-D738:~$
+(virt-manager:3531745): Gtk-WARNING **: 13:54:46.694: cannot open display:
 ```

 After a lot of research I found the solution.

-These are the changes I made:
+These are the changes I had to make:

 ```
 --- /usr/share/polkit-1/actions/org.libvirt.unix.policy.old	2024-09-08 13:37:43.414264026 +0200